openbmc/openbmc/poky/documentation/dev-manual/dev-manual-common-tasks.rst

 The remainder of this section describes the following:

--  How you can enable and disable build history
+-  :ref:`How you can enable and disable build history <dev-manual/dev-manual-common-tasks:enabling and disabling build history>`

--  How to understand what the build history contains
+-  :ref:`How to understand what the build history contains <dev-manual/dev-manual-common-tasks:understanding what the build history contains>`

--  How to limit the information used for build history
+-  :ref:`How to limit the information used for build history <dev-manual/dev-manual-common-tasks:using build history to gather image information only>`

--  How to examine the build history from both a command-line and web interface
+-  :ref:`How to examine the build history from both a command-line and web interface <dev-manual/dev-manual-common-tasks:examining build history information>`

 Enabling and Disabling Build History
 ------------------------------------